 Analgesia

-Analgesia or hypoalgesia refers to a complete loss or diminution, respectively, of pain sensation, or the absence of a pain response to a normally painful stimulus.
-These negative sensory phenomena may occur as one component of total sensory loss (anesthesia) or in isolation.
-Consequences of analgesia include the development of neuropathic ulcers, burns, Charcot joints, even painless mutilation or amputation.
+Analgesia, or hypoalgesia, refers to a complete loss or diminution, respectively, of pain sensation.
+It represents the absence of a pain response to a normally painful stimulus.
+These negative sensory phenomena may occur as one component of a total sensory loss (anesthesia) involving multiple modalities, or they may manifest in isolation.

 References